mixedbredie/itn-for-pgrouting/readme.md

 	COMMENT ON VIEW view_mt_junction_links
 	  IS 'MT IN and OUT links at junction point of MT';

-Create a view of the approach road and no turn restrictions in the mandatory turn junction:
+Create a view of the approach road and no turn restrictions in the mandatory turn junction (_needs some work - could be done easier, I think_):

 	CREATE OR REPLACE VIEW view_mt_junction_mt1_nt_links AS
 	 SELECT DISTINCT rlrn.roadlink_fid,